-Ngarrindjeri and Nurungga man Tony Wilson was announced the 2018 winner of the $5,000 Don Dunstan Foundation Our Mob Emerging Artist Prize at the 2018 OUR MOB opening at Adelaide Festival Centre.
+Ngarrindjeri, Nurungga, Ngadjuri woman Sonya Rankine was announced the winner of the $5,000 Don Dunstan Foundation Our Mob Emerging Artist Prize during the 2019 OUR MOB opening at Adelaide Festival Centre this evening.

-Two other prizes were awarded on the night: the Country Arts SA Professional Development initiative Award, won by 26 year old Billy O’Toole of Coober Pedy; and the Ku Arts Our Young Mob Award, won by 12 year old Cooper Miller of Port Lincoln.
+Two other prizes were awarded on the night: the Country Arts SA Professional Development Initiative Award, won by 42 year old Rowena Williams of Coober Pedy; and the Ku Arts OUR YOUNG MOB Award, won by 18 year old Leshaye Swan of Adelaide.

-The 2018 OUR MOB program features three free exhibitions: Our Mob, works by South Australian Aboriginal and Torres Strait Islander artists; Our Young Mob, works by artists under 18 years of age and the Don Dunstan Foundation Prize Showcase, produced by last year’s Emerging Artist Award recipient Patrick Ferguson.
+The 2019 OUR MOB program features three free exhibitions: OUR MOB, works by South Australian Aboriginal and Torres Strait Islander artists; OUR YOUNG MOB, works by Aboriginal artists 18 years and under and the Don Dunstan Foundation Prize Showcase, produced by last year’s Emerging Artist Award recipient Tony Wilson.